What does Sales Rank mean on Amazon?

 Amazon also made the decision not to apply BSR values globally.
 The site’s various territorial domains each use independent BSR data.
 So, a product that is the #1 seller on Amazon.com could be #125 on Amazon.co.jp.

-Undoubtedly, this is the most important question we’re going to answer in this article.
-Firstly, as we said earlier, the BSR value conveys a very important message to the customer and definitely improves the product’s chances of being found while browsing the site.
-The correlation between having a good BSR and better visibility is obvious.
+However, regardless of this BSR is a critical metric to monitor as it definitely improves a product’s chances of being found while browsing the site.
+The correlation between having a good BSR and better visibility is obvious

 However, sellers often overlook other ways to parse this information into useful knowledge.
 Let’s take a look at two of these.